BackPonBeauty/Sega-Model-3-UI-for-20240128-/README.md

 # Sega Model3 UI for 20240128+
 *Copyright 2024 PonMI The man eat shark*

-## Acknowledgment
-The original was created by [Nuexzz](https://supermodel3.com/index.html).
-I would like to express my sincere gratitude to Nuexzz, the original creator, for their work.

 ## Overview

 Segamodel3UIfor20240128+ is (Runs on Windows operating systems 10 or 11)　a launcher for [Supermodel](https://github.com/trzy/Supermodel), an emulator for Sega Model 3.
 Supermodel is a program that emulates the hardware of Sega Model 3, allowing users to run Sega Model 3 games on their computers.
 Segamodel3UIfor20240128+ provides an interface to make Supermodel more user-friendly, enabling users to easily configure settings and launch and manage games.